graphql/graphql-spec/spec/Section 7 -- Response.md

 requested operation.
 If the operation was a query, this output will be an object of the query root operation type; if the operation was a mutation, this output will be an object of the mutation root operation type.

-If the result of the operation is an event stream, the `data` entry in subsequent values will be of the type of a particular field in the GraphQL result.
-The adjacent `path` field will contain the path segments of the field this data is associated with.

 If an error was raised before execution begins, the `data` entry should not be present in the result.